rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 - What does a communal calendar look like?
 How can it afford community action and a sense of collective identity?
 - How can calendars encourage thinking beyond our own lifespans?
 (Peter Bïlak's [100-year calendar](https://www.typotheque.com/posters/the_100-year_calendar) is an interesting example of this)

-Perhaps there's merit to new models and abstractions for chunking out time.
-I'm personally interested in more conversation and links about this.[^3] Especially in an era with such powerful means to represent time, finding novel and more meaningful timescales seems quite fruitful.
+I'm interested in more conversation and links about this.[^3] It seems like there's merit to finding more personal ways of chunking out time.
+Especially in an era with such powerful means to represent time, finding novel and more meaningful timescales seems like fertile ground for exploration.

-If nothing else, I'd love to notice the seasons passing a little more often.
+But, if nothing else, I'm happier just to notice the time passing a little more often.

 ### Further reading